 Contents

-Your inspectors are making a difference in your community’s health and wellness—don’t let inefficient processes make their jobs harder than they need to be.
+Your inspectors are making a difference in your community’s health and wellness—don’t let frustrating or inefficient processes make their jobs harder than they need to be.

-In this blog, we’ll share four steps you can take to make inspections easier so you can boost morale and maximize productivity:
+In this blog, we’ll share four steps you can take to make inspections easier:

-While permitting software will facilitate some of these steps, there are plenty of things you can do for your inspectors today, even if you’re not ready to invest in software.
+Permitting software will facilitate some of these steps.
+But don’t worry, there are plenty of things you can do for your inspectors today, even if you’re not ready to invest in software.

 1. Provide Up-to-Date Checklists